ansonphong/postworld/php/README.md

 - If `false`, the function will return a string containing the feed JS + HTML
 - *Default*: `true`

+__aux_feed__ : *string* (optional)
+- String value is the php feed ID
+- Will print the feed with the attributed feed template from the `feeds` template subdir
+- Useful for printing hidden hard HTML feeds to suppliment for SEO

 __feed__ : *array* (optional)
 - Feed values for the Angular directive

 #### Simple Example